Green Smoothie Gourmet

 two protein bars stacked and leaning

-These no bake chocolate protein bars are high in protein from natural ingredients, no protein powder needed.
-They are soft to bite, topped with an energizing dark chocolate and easy to make ahead and refrigerate.
+These soft chocolate protein bars are high in protein from natural ingredients, no protein powder needed.
+They soft protein bars are topped with an energizing dark chocolate and are easy to make ahead and refrigerate.
 Energize and quell your chocolate urges with one bar.

 • Ingredients